mleibman/SlickGrid/WORKING NOTES.md

 x Diff carefully.
-Learn useful things. x Build the DOM in the way I think might work, even though the left panels will be empty to start with x Get cells and headers in the dom
+Learn useful things. x Build the DOM in the way I think might work, even though the left panels will be empty to start with x Get cells and headers in the dom o set up a nomenclature/variable naming system to make sense of the different regions and ui components
 ```

 ## Function Rewrites